Lawrence Berkeley National Laboratory: From 2016 to the present: building new scientific facilities and accelerating research with AI

+The Genesis Mission

+Berkeley Lab has a major role in the Genesis Mission, a national initiative led by the Department of Energy to use artificial intelligence to accelerate scientific discovery and to deliver solutions to national challenges in science, energy, and national security.
+When Under Secretary Dario Gil briefed the House Committee on Science, Space and Technology about the Genesis Mission on December 10, 2025, he cited the Doudna supercomputer, to be installed at NERSC in 2026, as a central element of the computing infrastructure for Genesis.

+Berkeley Lab researchers are participating in several early Genesis projects which apply AI to a wide range of research topics: particle accelerators, X-ray user facilities, biotechnology, critical minerals and materials, cosmology, microelectronics, and quantum algorithms.
+On February 12, 2026, the Department of Energy published a list of National Science and Technology Challenges for the Genesis Mission.
+Several of these challenges list specifically Berkeley Lab assets in the justification section.
+The challenge titled "Scaling the Biotechnology Revolution" lists two Berkeley Lab assets: the Joint Genome Institute and the Advanced Biofuels and Bioproducts Process Development Unit.
+"Securing U.S. Leadership in Data Centers" refers to the Center of Expertise for Data Center Energy at LBNL.
+Finally, "Unleashing subsurface Strategic Energy Assets" mentions LBNL's Transport Of Unsaturated Groundwater and Heat (TOUGH) simulation suite as an asset.

 How the Lab's name evolved

 Shortly after the death of Lawrence in August 1958, the UC Radiation Laboratory (UCRL), including both the Berkeley and Livermore sites, was renamed Lawrence Radiation Laboratory.
 The Berkeley location became Lawrence Berkeley Laboratory in 1971, although many continued to call it the RadLab.
 Gradually, another shortened form came into common usage, LBL.
 Its formal name was amended to Ernest Orlando Lawrence Berkeley National Laboratory in 1995, when "National" was added to the names of all DOE labs.
 "Ernest Orlando" was later dropped to shorten the name.
 Today, the lab is commonly referred to as Berkeley Lab.

 Laboratory directors

 Since its founding in 1931, Lawrence Berkeley National Laboratory has been led by 8 directors.